 If you received a notice, it simply means that a class action lawsuit may affect you.

 As part of the lawsuit process, attorneys working on the case will have to identify the parties whose rights may be affected by the suit and find a way to contact these individuals (known as class members).
 This contact information is typically uncovered during discovery, a phase of the legal proceedings in which attorneys for both sides will exchange documents and take witness testimony.
 As part of discovery, the plaintiffs' attorneys may request company documents that could reveal the contact information of the class members.
-In cases in which class members can be identified, lawyers working on the case will send out class action notices, either via e-mail or regular mail.
+In the event of a settlement, the attorneys normally work with a settlement administrator to oversee the process of notifying those affected.
+In cases in which class members can be identified, the settlement administrator will send out class action notices via e-mail or regular mail.

 In a case over a defective dishwasher, company documents may contain contact information for everyone who has ever purchased that dishwasher.
 Notices may then be sent to those individuals.